MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anonymizer.md

     **To resolve a single username**

-    1. Click on the three dots at the end of the row of the user you want to resolve and select **Deanonymize user**.
+    1. Select the three dots at the end of the row of the user you want to resolve and select **Deanonymize user**.

         ![Anonymize user table.](media/anonymize-user-table.png)

-    1. In the pop-up, enter the justification for resolving the username and then click **Resolve**.
+    1. In the pop-up, enter the justification for resolving the username and then select **Resolve**.
 In the relevant row, the resolved username is displayed.

         > [!NOTE]
         > This action is audited.